An Iconic Heavy Hitter Algorithm Made Private: Experiments

 \section{Experiments}

-In this paper, we have proposed novel differentially private heavy hitters algorithms, designed for the single observation model.
-The primary contribution is the privatization of the $\spacesaving$ data structure, a state-of-the-art heavy hitters algorithm for non-private streams.
-We anticipate that its superior performance in non-private settings to transfer to the single observation differential privacy model.
+In this paper, we have proposed novel $\diffpriv$ heavy hitter algorithms tailored to the single observation streaming model.
+Our central contribution is a $\diffpriv$ adaptation of $\spacesaving$, a state-of-the-art heavy hitters algorithm in non-private streams.
+We posit that the strong empirical performance of $\spacesaving$ in the non-private setting carries over to the single-observation $\diffpriv$ regime.

-To evaluate this claim empirically, we have implemented a suite of data structures and performed a comprehensive analysis of their privacy, utility, and performance trade-offs.
+To substantiate this claim, we implement a suite of $\diffpriv$ heavy hitter algorithms and conduct an empirical evaluation, analyzing the trade-offs between privacy, utility, and computational performance.